-If vomiting, diarrhea, or stomatitis occurs, resulting in dehydration, Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) should be discontinued until recovery occurs.
+If vomiting, diarrhea, or stomatitis occurs, resulting in dehydration, ACH-METHOTREXATE should be discontinued until recovery occurs.
 Diarrhea and ulcerative stomatitis require interruption of therapy; otherwise, hemorrhagic enteritis and death from intestinal perforation may occur.
-Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) should be used with extreme caution in the presence of peptic ulcer disease or ulcerative colitis.
+ACH-METHOTREXATE should be used with extreme caution in the presence of peptic ulcer disease or ulcerative colitis.

-Use caution when administering high-dose methotrexate to patients receiving proton pump inhibitor (PPI) therapy as concomitant use of some PPIs, such as omeprazole, esomeprazole, and pantoprazole, with methotrexate (primarily at high dose), may elevate and prolong serum-levels of methotrexate and / or its metabolite hydromethotrexate, possibly leading to methotrexate toxicities (see DRUG INTERACTIONS: Drug-Drug Interactions).
+Use caution when administering high-dose methotrexate to patients receiving proton pump inhibitor (PPI) therapy as concomitant use of some PPIs, such as omeprazole, esomeprazole, and pantoprazole, with methotrexate (primarily at high dose), may elevate and prolong serum levels of methotrexate and/or its metabolite hydromethotrexate, possibly leading to methotrexate toxicities (see DRUG INTERACTIONS, Drug-Drug Interactions).